moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/app_development.md

-# Postgres and GraphQL Integration
+# Postgres and GraphQL integration

 You can develop data applications on top of your Data Product either by PostgreSQL or GraphQL API endpoint, to do so follow the below steps: